skalacodebr/html5-video-webvtt-example/README.md

 # HTML5 Video WebVTT Example

-Sample HTML5 code that makes use of a WebVTT file to add subtitles to a video
+Sample HTML5 code that makes use of a [WebVTT](https://w3c.github.io/webvtt/) file to add subtitles to a video.

 # References